Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 @group(1) @binding(3) var<storage> slot_mirror: binding_array<u32>;
 ```

 Both sides see the same 64-byte aligned SoA layout.
 The WGSL struct uses scalar fields exclusively -- never `vec3<f32>`, which carries 16-byte alignment in WGSL and would shift every downstream offset relative to the Rust side.
-Test 3 enforces this via naga reflection: it compiles each shared struct in both Rust and WGSL and asserts every byte offset and struct size matches.

 The phase machine enforces a different kind of cross-device contract.
 On the CPU side, `SimulateA` and `SimulateB` implement a sealed `SimulateWitness` trait. `write_transform` takes `&impl SimulateWitness`.
 A `HarvestPhase` reference fails to compile where a `SimulateA` reference passes.
-A `compile_fail` doc test proves no external implementation compiles.
+No external code can implement the sealed trait.

 The bridge between the two worlds is the submission serial.
 The CPU assigns a monotonic serial to every queue submit. `BoundaryPhase::retire` polls completed serials and drains the deferred-retire queue.
 A slot whose GPU-side generation has been incremented is safe to recycle because the semaphore callback guarantees every previous frame that referenced the old generation has finished.
 The GPU shader reads the generation buffer and validates handles.
 The CPU never writes the generation buffer until the GPU has signaled completion.